 Setting up your blog for the first time can be so overwhelming.
 When you’ve never had a blog before, it’s difficult to know what to include on your blog.
-My first blog design had the absolute minimal.
-It had no about page, no picture of me, not even a way for my readers to contact me!
+My first blog design had the absolute minimum.
+It had no “about me” page, no picture of me, not even a way for my readers to contact me!
 Once you start reading other blogs and researching, you learn more about what your blog needs to have.
 I remember being a beginner and having to figure it out on my own.
 Today I’m making it a little easier for you and sharing 11 things every blog should have.
 These are things I recommend on all blogs from beginner to professional!

 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.

 Your readers will want to know who it really is that’s writing to them.
 Make sure to include an About Page where you tell us about you and your blog.
 Who are you?
 What can we expect from you, as far as personality?
 Why did you start writing a blog?
 What is it you want to accomplish with your blog?
 What do you want your readers to take away?
 You can include a mission statement here if you have one.